NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Federal sentences can be reduced for substantial assistance in investigating or prosecuting another, and the mandatory minimum may not have to be followed.
-There are rules under which a sentence is commonly reduced for “substantial assistance,” including Section 5K1.1 of the U.S. Sentencing Guidelines and Rule 35 of the Federal Rules of Criminal Procedure.
+Rules under which a sentence is commonly reduced for “substantial assistance " include Section 5K1.1 of the U.S. Sentencing Guidelines and Rule 35 of the Federal Rules of Criminal Procedure.

 Both of these motions fall under 18 U.S.C. § 3553(e).
 These rules can be used to reduce a mandatory minimum sentence.

-When it comes to cooperation in a federal case across the nation, basically what prosecutors do is they try and get people who are charged with crimes to cooperate with them and give them what they refer to as substantial assistance in prosecuting other people who are already indicted or who have not been indicted by the federal government.
+When it comes to cooperation in federal cases across the nation, prosecutors aim to get individuals charged with crimes to cooperate.
+This cooperation, which they refer to as substantial assistance, can lead to significant benefits.
+It involves assisting in prosecuting other people who are already indicted or who have not been indicted by the federal government.

 What is Substantial Assistance?

-We see it going on right now in our government where people are cooperating in this investigation regarding the President of the United States, and what's happening is the prosecutor, in that case, is meeting with these people along with agents and asking them questions and getting answers.
+We see it going on right now in our government.
+People are cooperating in this investigation regarding the President of the United States, and the prosecutor, in that case, is meeting with these people along with agents and asking them questions and getting answers.

 Depending on the answers and whether they feel they're being honest, they can give them time off their sentence if they've already been convicted of a crime or have pled guilty to a crime and will soon be sentenced.
 Again, this is cooperation.